DalerKuishinov/data-cleaning-and-validation-for-network-inventory-records/README.md

 # Infoblox — AI + DDI Take‑Home (Option 3: Data Cleaning via LLM)

+## About DataRgent
+DataRgent
+A DataRgent is a formulated and commercially sold product for cleaning that contains surfactants plus other components.
+DataRgents comprise surfactants as main functional components to remove hydrophobic grease or dirt by dispersing them in water.
+Source: Wikipedia

 ## Challenge
 Clean, normalize, and enrich `inventory_raw.csv` into a structured dataset fit for IPAM/DNS/DHCP workflows.
 Use deterministic rules first; use LLMs only where rules are weak.
 Log every prompt and explain your iterations briefly.